 People on the Apple forums have been having trouble with Touch ID.
-The feature has stopped working completely or has trouble functioning.
-On the iMore forums, one user has been unable to use Touch ID while it’s plugged in and charging.
+The feature has stopped working completely or has trouble functioning, with some users reporting that they can’t use Touch ID while the iPhone is plugged in and charging.

 - As always, start by restarting your phone and then trying to use Touch ID again.